ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Users submit transactions to “operators”, nodes responsible for processing transactions on the optimistic rollup.
 Also known as a “validator” or “aggregator”, the operator aggregates transactions, compresses the underlying data, and publishes the block on Ethereum.

-Although anyone can become a validator, nodes must provide a bond before producing blocks, much like a [proof-of-stake system](/developers/docs/consensus-mechanisms/pos/).
-This bond can be slashed if the validator posts an invalid block, which incentivizes validators to act honestly.
+Although anyone can become a validator, L2 nodes must provide a bond before producing blocks, much like a [proof-of-stake system](/developers/docs/consensus-mechanisms/pos/).
+This bond can be slashed if the validator posts an invalid block or builds on an old-but-invalid block (even if their block is valid).
+This way optimistic rollups utilize cryptoeconomic incentives to ensure validators act honestly.

 Other validators on the L2 chain are expected to execute the submitted transactions using their copy of the rollup’s state.
 If a validator’s final state is different from the operator’s proposed state, they can start a challenge and compute a fraud proof.